 Sector protection / unprotection can be implemented via two methods.
-The primary method requires VID on the $\overline{\text{RESET}}$ pin only, and can be implemented either in-system or via programming equipment.
+The primary method requires VID on the RESET pin only, and can be implemented either in-system or via programming equipment.
 Figure 2 shows the algorithm and the Sector Protect / Unprotect Timing Diagram illustrates the timing waveforms for this feature.
 This method uses standard microprocessor bus cycle timing.
 For sector unprotect, all unprotected sectors must first be protected prior to the first sector unprotect write cycle.
-The alternate method for protect/unprotect command.
-See Figure 2 for Command Flow.
+The alternate method must be implemented using programming equipment.
+The procedure requires a high voltage (VID) on address pin A9 and the control pins.